Pharmacist meets with a patient in Eau Claire, WI

 Facilities

 The PGY-1 Community-Based Pharmacy Residency at Mayo Clinic Health System — Eau Claire is based at the Luther Campus in Eau Claire, WI.
 The Luther Campus consists of an outpatient pharmacy, oncology and infusion center, outpatient medical clinic with integrated ambulatory pharmacists, and 304-bed community hospital.
 Mayo Clinic Health System — Eau Claire is part of the Northwest Wisconsin Region of Mayo Clinic Health System.
-Training for this residency program is primarily conducted in Eau Claire; although residents may have learning experiences at nearby Mayo Clinic Health System critical access hospitals and outpatient complexes in the Northwest Wisconsin Region and at Mayo Clinic in Rochester, MN.
+Training for this residency program is primarily conducted in Eau Claire; although residents may have learning experiences at nearby Mayo Clinic Health System critical access hospitals and outpatient complexes in the Northwest Wisconsin Region and at Mayo Clinic in Rochester, Minnesota.

 Pharmacy residents checking supplies at Mayo Clinic